basecamp/accessibility/how-to-perform-an-accessibility-audit-web.md

 # How to perform a basic accessibility audit on the web

-## 1. Run an accessibility checker
+## 1. Use an accessibility checking browser extension
 **Who is this for?** General accessibility/usability

 There are a few browser extensions designed to detect accessibility issues, and explain how to fix them.
 Keep in mind these won't catch *all* accessibility issues, only a subset of them.